 I Was Wrong About How I Spend My Coding Time

-After tracking my own coding patterns for weeks, I discovered I was completely wrong about how I spend my time.
+After tracking my own coding patterns for 30 days while building FlouState, I discovered I was completely wrong about how I spend my time.
 Here's what the data revealed.

 Work Type Distribution